Memorial service for man killed by Virginia Beach Police to be held Monday

-VIRGINIA BEACH, Va. -- The memorial service for Donovon Lynch will be held on Monday, April 4, WTKR reported.
+VIRGINIA BEACH, Va. - The memorial service for Donovon Lynch will be held on Monday, April 5.

 A walk-through viewing service will be held from 2 p.m. to 8 p.m. on Sunday at Beach Funeral Services, located at 4456 Bonney Rd.